adithyan-sreeni/Macroly-webpage/PRIVACY_POLICY.md

 ### 8.1 Age Requirements

 **Minimum Age:**
-- App intended for users 13 years and older
+- App intended for users 3 years and older
-- Users under 13 should not create accounts
+- Users under 13 require parental/guardian supervision
-- We do not knowingly collect data from children under 13
+- App rated 3+ by international rating authorities

 **Parental Controls:**
-- Users under 18 should have parental permission
+- Users under 18 should have parental permission for account creation
 - Parents can request account deletion for minors
-- Parents can contact us about their child's data
+- Adult supervision recommended for children under 13
+- Special data protection measures for users under 13

+**Global Age Ratings:**
+- **ESRB (North America):** Everyone (E)
+- **PEGI (Europe):** PEGI 3
+- **USK (Germany):** All ages
+- **ClassInd (Brazil):** All ages
+- **IARC Generic:** Rated for 3+
+- **Google Play (Global):** Rated for 3+

 ### 8.2 Children's Data Protection

-If we discover we have collected data from a child under 13:
+For users under 13 years old:
+- Parental/guardian consent required for data collection
+- Enhanced security measures for children's data
-- We will delete the data immediately
+- Limited data collection practices
-- We will not use the data for any purpose
+- Parents can request access, correction, or deletion of their child's data
-- We will not share the data with third parties
+- We do not share children's data with third parties without parental consent
-- Parents will be notified if contact information is available
+- Parents will be notified of any data incidents involving their child

 ## 9. International Data Transfers